bernorieder/netvizz/README.md

 # netvizz
 A collection of scripts that help with downloading data from the Facebook platform for research purposes.

 ## EDIT: this code is still based on v1.0 of FB's API and (most of it) no longer works.
+It will not get updated in the forseeable future, but kept online for documentation purposes.

 This should be relatively easy to set up:
 - You need a publicly accessible server running PHP (no database involved, but apparently Windows does not work - I've only tested this on Linux);